 One source on the etymology of the word “community” has it related to Old French comunete meaning “reinforced by its source”.
 When we access community we are, in essence, being reinforced by our source.
 In this context our source can be our extended family and cultural communities – our biological source, or communities based on shared values and goals – our spiritual source.

 Ceremony and ritual are external representations and enactments of internal conditions.
 They are ways of resolving psychological stress and conflict.
 They can be done alone, but community is a powerful contributor to the process.
 Community provides a large energy container, as mentioned above, and also provides the power of objective witnessing.
 Where we are witnessed we cannot go back.
 The objective witnesses hold the reality of our new, transformed way of being and hold us to that reality.
 It is the difference between one person saying “this is how I am now” and one hundred people saying “yes, this is how you are now” and holding you to that new state.
-The awareness of the collective provides energy and power to the process.
+The conscious awareness of the collective provides energy and power to the process.
 It also means that the individual is not left to carry the burdens of life and provide all of the energy of change on his or her own.
 This makes life, and transition, easier on the individual.